lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{I-D.ietf-lake-edhoc}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
-DTLS is anlyzed with and without Connection ID {{RFC9146}}.
+DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV. {{handshake}} compares the overhead of key exchange, while {{record}} covers the overhead for protection of application data.

 # Overhead of Key Exchange Protocols {#handshake}